cgross/generator-cg-angular/README.md

    * Build uses [grunt-ngmin](https://github.com/btford/grunt-ngmin) so you don't have to use the Angular injection syntax for safe minification (i.e. you dont need `$inject` or `(['$scope','$http',...`.
    * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
-* Includes Yeoman subgenerators for directives, services, partials, and filters
+* Includes Yeoman subgenerators for directives, services, partials, filters, and modules.
 * Integrates LESS and includes Bootstrap via the source LESS files allowing you to reuse Bootstrap vars/mixins/etc.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.

 Directory Layout
 -------------
-Below is an example of the folder structure.
-In v3.0, all subgenerators for partials, services, directives, and filters, allow the user to specify where to save the new files.
-Thus you can create your own directory structure (including nesting) as you desire.
+All subgenerators prompt the user to specify where to save the new files.
+Thus you can create any directory structure you desire, including nesting.
+The generator will create a handful of files in the root of your project including `index.html`, `app.js`, and `app.less`.
+You determine how the rest of the project will be structured.

 In this example, the user has chosen to group the app into an `admin` folder, a `search` folder, and a `service` folder.

     app.less ....................... main app-wide styles
     app.js ......................... angular module initialization and route setup index.html ..................... main HTML file
+    Gruntfile.js ...................
+Grunt build file
     /admin ......................... example admin module folder
       admin.js ..................... admin module initialization and route setup admin.less ................... admin module LESS